grabovszky/scripts/README.md

-# scripts
+# Useful scripts

-Some random shell scripts to automate tasks
+> Some random scripts to automate tasks